Meatless Monday Challenge

 Sick of having the same dinners over and over?
 Spice it up tonight with this Blackened Shrimp & Old Bay-Seasoned Mashed Potatoes dish.

-Crispy blackened shrimp is the perfect pairing over this recipe for mashed potatoes with Old Bay seasoning.
+Crispy blackened shrimp is the perfect pairing for mashed potatoes with Old Bay seasoning.
 This recipe uses russet potatoes for a potato base with a fluffy, velvety texture.
 Simple and comforting, this delicious shrimp dinner is ready in just 35 minutes!

 plated old bay mashed potatoes with blackened shrimp on top